hazelcast/hazelcast-code-samples/hazelcast-integration/aws-ecs/README.md

 Note the following parameters:
 * **interface**: must be the same as "VPC CIDR block"
 * **region**: must the same as the region in which your cluster is running
-* **tag-key, tag-value**: ECS automatically tags EC2 instances, so you can use the tags (change "test-cluster" to the name of your cluster); if you don't specify "tag-key" and "tag-value", then all your EC2 Instances will be used to form Hazlecast cluster
+* **tag-key, tag-value**: ECS automatically tags EC2 instances, so you can use the tags (change "test-cluster" to the name of your cluster); if you don't specify "tag-key" and "tag-value", then all your EC2 Instances will be used to form the Hazelcast cluster

 ## 3. Build application and Docker image